 |Beer is so engrained in the Czech national psyche that brewers are wary of raising prices too much, and no politician would dare raise taxes too high either!
 Indeed, some brewers make such little profit on domestic sales that exports are vital to their business model.|

 in Prague and elsewhere in the Czech Republic, sample Pilsner Urquell, Staropramen, Budvar and other Czech beers in the best way possible - fresh and cheap!

 The Future: microbreweries and Tank Beer (Tankové pivo)

-As we have learned, micro-breweries formed the foundation of the Czech brewing industry a thousand years ago.
+As we have learned, microbreweries formed the foundation of the Czech brewing industry a thousand years ago.
 Today, pubs and restaurants in Prague like U Fleku and U Medvidku maintain the tradition by brewing their own beer on-site.
 In the modern age of the global brewer, it can be nice to taste a unique craft beer.

-Such sentiments are encouraging ever more Prague pubs to add micro-breweries.
+Such sentiments are encouraging more Prague pubs to add microbreweries.
 The beers produced complement their existing range of beers, and the brewery itself becomes an attraction of the pub.

 Of equal significance, recent developments in technology have driven the introduction of tank beer (tankové pivo).
 Instead of beer delivered in barrels, it is transported pasteurised or unpasteurised from the brewery to the pubs by tanker lorry.
 The beer is then fed via a large pipe into a huge stainless steel tank in the cellar of the pub, in the manner in which a fuel tanker delivers its load.
 The tank is lined with a waterproof and airtight polypropylene bag, which seals the beer in.

 When a customer orders a beer it is piped straight from the tank to the pump.
 This “bag-in-a-box system” delivers the freshest possible beer because it only comes into contact with air when it is poured into the glass, as if you are drinking the beer directly at the brewery.